 Keep your affirmation cards where you will see and use them often, like your nightstand or next to your favorite chair.
 Make it a habit to start and end your day on a positive note?
 And that moves us on to the next step.

-STEP #2: Make Rest a Priority
+STEP #2: Prioritize Rest

 Getting a restful night’s sleep can be a real challenge.
 Believe me, I know from personal experience!
 But a good night’s sleep is what fills the tank that gets depleted throughout your busy day.
 You cannot run on empty for very long.
 What can you do to set yourself up for a peaceful night?